Thailand Family Tour | ‘Jungles and Islands’

 No more “...mum I’m bored...”; kayak down the River Kwai; hike through the lush jungle of Khao Sok, take a boat trip amid the stunning karst scenery of Chew Lan Lake and snorkel on vibrant reefs of the Andaman Sea

-- Discover Bangkok - famous sites, temples, markets, museums plus hidden parts that few visitors ever see on our unique day tour
+- Discover Bangkok - famous sites, temples and markets, plus hidden parts that few visitors ever see

-- Discover the area's underwater flora and fauna with a snorkelling trip on the region's colourful coral reefs
+- Discover the area's rich flora and fauna with a nature hike through the rainforest

 - A kayaking trip on the picturesque, jungle-lined River Kwai